bernardocrodrigues/RecoBinaPs/README.md

 - binaps: original BinaPs implementation
 - environment: a plug n' play environment for running BinaPs and/or extending it.
-- notebooks: Jupiter notebooks that explore the BinaPs capabilities
+- notebooks: Jupyter notebooks that explore the BinaPs capabilities
 - lib: helper python modules

 ## Plug n' Play Environment